bmanders716/bmanders716.github.io/cookbook.md

 Plain Seed Cake.

-_Ingredients_--10†oz. of flour.
+_Ingredients_--10‡Ø∫. of flour.
-               3†oz. of butter or clarified dripping.
+               3‡Ø∫. of butter or clarified dripping.
                1 teaspoonful of caraway seeds.
-               3†oz. of castor sugar.
+               3‡Ø∫. of castor sugar.
                2 teaspoonfuls of baking powder.
                1 egg.
-               æ gill of milk.
+               Ó†ßill of milk.
-               Ω saltspoonful of salt.
+               Ì†≥altspoonful of salt.

 _Method._--Rub the fat well into the flour.